ryeii/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.berkeley.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Ryan An is an undergraduate CS student @ UC Berkeley.
+bio: Ryan An is an undergraduate CS student @ UC Berkeley and an independent developer based in San Francisco Bay Area.

 # Interests to show in About widget
 interests: